MayurDivate/GUAVA/README.md

 unzip GUAVA.zip
 ```

-</b>NOTE<b/>: If you have downloaded and saved GUAVA package in any other folder that Downloads.
+NOTE: If you have downloaded and saved GUAVA package in any other folder that Downloads.
 You will have to use complete path of that folder in above command instead of `~/Downloads/GUAVA-master.zip`.
 To copy path, simply copy the downloaded package and paste it on the terminal.

 ## Installing Dependencies
 Though we have written configure.sh script for the easy installation of dependencies, R and MACS2 need to be installed manually.